Skip to main content

 5. Create a public IP address.

-6. Assign the association of the public and private IP address of the cloud server.
+6. Assign an association between the public and private IP address of the cloud server.

 1. Create a port for the cloud server